ZoldorfTheWizard/ZoldorfTheWizard/README.md

 ### Greetings

-I am Zoldorf, a Software Developer/Systems Engineer
+I am Zoldorf, a Full Stack Software Engineer

 Check out these open source projects that I manage/contribute to